Abnormal and "Innocent" Heart Murmurs

 Innocent heart murmurs are harmless sounds made by the blood circulating normally through the heart's chambers and valves or through blood vessels near the heart.
 They can be common during infancy and childhood and often disappear by adulthood.
 They're sometimes known as "functional" or "physiologic" murmurs.

 Some harmless murmurs require additional tests such as an electrocardiogram (ECG) or echocardiogram (echo) to rule out the possibility of a problem.
+Read more about childhood heart murmurs.

-Your health care provider will investigate the root cause of the heart murmur.
+Your health care professional will investigate the root cause of the heart murmur.
 Clues about the cause can be based on the loudness, location and quality of the murmur.
 Loudness is graded from 1 to 6.
 A grade of 1 is very faint, heard only with a special effort.
 A grade 6 is extremely loud and can be heard with a stethoscope even without touching the chest.

 The location, duration and loudness of the murmur can help your health care provider determine which heart valve is involved as well as the severity.